What is a Therapy Dog – Which Breeds Make the Best Therapy Dog?

 They have three major types.
 Keep reading to learn more about all the types.

-- Therapeutic Visitation Dog
+1. Therapeutic Visitation Dog

-- Animal Assisted Therapy Dog
+2. Animal Assisted Therapy Dog

-- Facility Therapy Dog
+3. Facility Therapy Dog

 Therapeutic therapy dog

 The therapeutic dog is also known as the therapeutic visitation dog.
-It is the most common type of therapy dog which could be a household pet dog.
+It is the most common type of therapy dog which could also be a household pet dog.

 Animal Assisted Therapy Dog

-Animal Assisted Therapy dog is used as an aid recovery dog.
+An animal-assisted therapy dog is used as an aid recovery dog.
 It has several benefits and is usually used in hospitals to improve patient strength, mobility, & balance, and help them go through their rehab phase strongly.

 Facility Therapy Dog

-This type of therapy dog is found in nursing homes and care centers to help people which are victimized by Alzheimer’s disease and other mental disorders.
+This type of therapy dog is found in nursing homes and care centers to help people who are victimized by Alzheimer’s disease and other mental disorders.
 A facility therapy dog lives in hospital facilities under the supervision of a trained member only.

 Breeds that could be Excellent Dogs for Therapy

-- Labrador Retriever:
+1. Labrador Retriever:

 Ranked as #1 for decades in many countries, the Labrador Retriever can make an excellent therapy dog because it is highly intelligent and easy to train.
 Generally, the Labrador Retriever would be like a member of your family when you own it.
 With proper training from an early age, a Labrador Retriever could be an ideal choice for therapeutic services.

-- Poodle:
+1. Poodle:

 Being the second-most intelligent breed, Poodles have all the capabilities to be a therapy dog.
 The great thing about Poodles is that they come in various sizes from Toy to Standard.
 The Standard, Miniature, and Moyen Poodles are all the perfect options for a therapy dog while the Toy Poodle is very small in size so it may not be an ideal choice.
 However, the Toy Poodle will be better in those circumstances where you have a smaller space.
 Apart from the size, the Poodle is one of the smartest dogs out there- a quick learner and easy to train.

-- French Bulldog:
+1. French Bulldog:

 The French bulldog is an ideal size for a therapy dog, having an outstanding temperament and behavior towards strangers.
 It can make you feel better on your bad days with its company, love, and even-tempered.
 If you love cuddling with dogs, the fluffy French Bulldog would be an ideal choice for you.

-- Cavalier King Charles Spaniel:
+1. Cavalier King Charles Spaniel:

 The Cavalier King Charles Spaniel is rapidly gaining popularity for the last few years.
 It is a small-sized dog that weighs around 15-18 pounds.
+It is an attention-seeker dog that wants to play all day.
+This breed can also become a wonderful family and therapy dog.

-- Golden Retriever:
+1. Golden Retriever:

 Well, Golden Retriever is usually thought of as a wild dog but it has been witnessed as a perfect family dog for a long time now.
 Additionally, it can make a perfect therapy dog if properly trained from a younger age.
+The Goldens are highly intelligent and quick learners, they will always be there whenever you need their love and attention.

-- Pomeranian:
+1. Pomeranian:

-- Border Collie:
+1. Border Collie:

 Without any doubt, the Border Collie is one of the most affectionate and loyal therapy dogs.
 It is a medium-sized dog having a loyal and gentle personality.
 Border Collie is the most intelligent dog and can easily be trained to perform amazing things.
 Moreover, it is also a protective and perfect family dog.

-- German shepherd:
+1. German shepherd:

 The German Shepherd is an excellent working dog that can become a very good therapy dog.
 It has a loyal, protective, and loving nature.
 Since it has an amazing sense of love and understanding, it can easily be trained to be a therapy dog.

-- Pug:
+1. Pug:

-A very cute breed known for its adored wrinkle face, Pug.
+A very cute breed known for its adored wrinkled face, Pug.
 It is a sweet dog that loves to be always alongside its owner.
 Pug has a fair amount of energy and is always ready to explore new things.
-It is an intelligent breed, when well trained it can be a very good therapy dog.
+It is an intelligent breed, and when well trained it can be a very good therapy dog.
 It is also known as the clown of the canine world.

-- Greyhound:
+1. Greyhound:

 The Greyhounds are thought of as racing dogs, however, they can make excellent therapy dogs.
 They are very loveable and even-tempered.
 They enjoy hardcore exercises due to their aggressive temperament, but when they are around humans they are gentle and calm.